-After you have measured your stoma, use the stoma guide or template to transfer the size and shape of your stoma onto the cutting guide of the adhesive barrier.
+After you have measured your stoma, use the stoma guide or template to transfer the size and shape of your stoma onto the cutting guide of the barrier/skin barrier.

-scissors taking care to follow the outside edge of the marking.
+Adjust the starter hole with small, sharp scissors starting at the top and taking care to follow the outside edge of the marking.

 Make sure the hole fits snugly to your stoma.
 It is recommended to have a 2-3mm gap around the stoma.